pchudzik/springmock/README.md

 ## Introduction

 Alternative spring mocking infrastructure.
 With pluggable mocking library support.
-Purpose is to allow you to easily create and inject mocks of any mocking library into your spring tests.
-Currently mockito and spock mocks are supported.
+The purpose is to allow you to easily inject mocks created by any mocking library into your spring tests.
+Currently, mockito and spock mocks are supported.

 Why?
-Spring boot supports only mockito as mocking library which is great if you write tests in java.
+Spring boot supports only mockito as mocks provider which is great if you write tests in java.
-When using spock you might want to use spock mocks because of syntactic sugar they offer.
-My motivation was to extend @MockBean and @SpyBean behaviour of spring-boot-test and allow to easily inject mocks from library of your choice.
+When using spock you might want to use mocks created by spock because of syntactic sugar they offer.

-Note that this is not yet final release so if you decide to use it you do it on your own risk.
+It is similar to @MockBean any @SpyBean from spring-boot-test, but allows you to use mocks created by a library of your choice.

 ## Contents